Exam Fee: $114 ($150 for Capstone Exams)

 What if I decide to not take an exam?
 Can I get a refund?

 All exams orders must be pre-paid.
-If you decide not to take an exam for which you have paid, you must notify us in writing via firstname.lastname@example.org before April 30, 2017.
+If you decide not to take an exam for which you have paid, you must notify us in writing via email@example.com before April 19, 2918.
 Include in your email your name, your student ID number, the school you attend, and the title of your exam that you would like to cancel.
-Students canceling in writing up to midnight on April 30th or more in advance are eligible for a partial refund.
+Students who cancel in writing before midnight on April 19 are eligible for a partial refund (a non-refundable fee of $45 is retained).
 (See Registration Information for more details.)
 Students who no show for an exam are not eligible for a refund.

 What if I finish the exam early?
 Can I leave early?

 Per College Board’s security regulations for exams, students may not leave the test until time is called and all examinees are excused together.
 If a student leaves without permission, their exam will be collected and submitted separately to College Board.
 Their score will be cancelled and no refund will be possible.
 Exams are approximately 4.5 hours.
 Please be prepared for the duration of the exam.